I Still Believe (No Angels song)

 "I Still Believe" is a song by all-female German pop band No Angels.
 It was written by Christoph Aßmann and Christian Geller and recorded by the group as the theme for the 30th RTL-Spendenmarathon, an annual fundraising event organized by German television channel RTL's Wir helfen Kindern foundation since 1996.
 Production was overseen by Geller.
-Released by Stars by Edel as a single on 10 October 2025, "I Still Believe" will also be included on the band's seventh studio album It's Christmas (2025).
+Released by Stars by Edel as a single on 10 October 2025, "I Still Believe" was later included on the band's seventh studio album, It's Christmas (2025).

 Background

 In January 2021, after more than ten years without performing together, former No Angels members Nadja Benaissa, Lucy Diakovska, Sandy Mölling and Jessica Wahls reunited as group to release a new version of their debut single "Daylight in Your Eyes" to commemorate with the 2001 release of the song, followed by 20, their first full-length album release since 2009, with plans to expand the anniversary celebrations.
 Released to strong streaming numbers and a revived interest from the media and their fan base, the album debuted at number one on the German Albums Chart, becoming No Angels' first chart topper in nearly two decades, and reached the top ten in Austria and Switzerland.
 In June 2022, the band kicked off their Celebration Tour at the Parkbühne Wuhlheide.
 Continued in September 2022, the tour compromised ten concerts throughout Germany and concluded on 8 October 2022.
 Initially uncertain about their future as a recording group, the band assured they would keep performing together and in 2023, No Angels reunited for several festival concerts and one-off events.